TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 If you’re okay with removing your passcode protection, here’s how to do so.

-How to turn off the password on your iPhone or iPad
+How to turn off the passcode on your iPhone or iPad

-2. Scroll down until to find the option for the passcode menu.
-Depending on your iPhone model, this will be labeled Touch ID & Passcode.
-Or Face ID & Passcode.
-However it’s labeled, tap this option.
+- Scroll down to find the option for the passcode menu.
+Depending on your iPhone model, this will be labeled Touch ID & Passcode or Face ID & Passcode, tap this option.

 - Enter your current passcode.